-A human resource management system (HRMS) is a suite of software applications that streamlines human resources management, improves HR decision-making, and helps HR teams to support all employees and managers in your business.
-An effective HRMS also connects seamlessly with other existing software such as enterprise resource planning or ERP system for employee management.
+A human resource management system (HRMS) is a suite of software applications that streamlines human resources management, improves HR decision-making, and helps HR teams support all employees and managers in your business.
+An effective HRMS also connects seamlessly with other existing software, such as enterprise resource planning or ERP systems for employee management.

-An HRMS helps manage and simplify all related processes throughout an employee lifecycle.
+An HRMS helps manage and simplify all related processes throughout an employee’s lifecycle.

 In addition, a human resource management system also helps automate time-consuming and repetitive HR tasks to reduce their time-intensive nature and make the HR department more efficient.
 By doing these, your business can enjoy numerous benefits, including:

 - Minimize manual work and reduce the time lag in activities and tasks

 10 Important Modules Of An Effective Human Resource Management System